 In assuming liability for this waste, DOE will require the waste to be handled by their contractors in a safe, secure manner.
 The contractors will be required to maintain safety, security and environmental monitoring programs as well as be responsible for other ordinary business contractual terms and conditions.

-Used nuclear fuel is 0.5-inch-by-0.3-inch-diameter ceramic pellets contained in long metal-alloy rods bound into rectangular metal assemblies that were placed in the reactor to generate energy.
-To transport these used fuel assemblies, about 30 assemblies are secured inside a metal-alloy “basket” crate sealed within a large canister with 5/8-inch-thick steel-alloy walls housed inside an NRC-certified transport cask specifically engineered to keep its sealed integrity during extreme circumstances, such as when powerfully impacted by a pointed steel object, subjected to sustained thousand-plus-degrees fire or immersed for long durations under water.
+Used nuclear fuel is made up of small diameter ceramic pellets contained in long metal-alloy rods bound into rectangular arrays called assemblies that were placed in the reactor to generate energy.
+To transport these used fuel assemblies, 24 – 61 assemblies are secured inside a metal-alloy “basket” crate sealed within a large canister with 1/2 – 5/8-inch-thick stainless steel walls protected by a robust NRC-certified heavy walled transport cask.
+The casks are specifically engineered to keep their sealed integrity during extreme circumstances, such as when subjected to hypothetical accident conditions such as a series of drops, sustained thousand-plus-degrees fully engulfing fire and when immersed for long durations under water.